P&DS COVID-19 Closures

 Renewals are now processed through the Customer Self-Service Portal.

-You may be able to do the construction work yourself if your project meets one of the following criteria:
+You may be able to do construction work yourself on a property you own if your project meets one of the following criteria.
+If you do not meet these criteria, you must hire a City of Boulder licensed contractor:

 Contractor means any person who undertakes with or for another person within the city to build, construct, alter, repair, add to, move or demolish any building or structure, or any portion thereof.
 Contractor also includes any person licensed by the city manager to inspect residential buildings, per the Boulder Revised Code (BRC)10-3.